Arkansas Best to buy logistics company Panther

-Trucking company Arkansas Best Corp ABFS.O will buy Panther Expedited Services from private equity firm Fenway Partners for $180 million to enhance its logistics offering.
+Trucking company Arkansas Best Corp ABFS.O will buy Panther Expedited Services from private equity firm Fenway Partners for $180 million including debt to enhance its logistics offering.

 Arkansas Best said the deal will add to its earnings from the third quarter.